Research

 My research explores how diplomatic institutions such as the German Federal Foreign Office are gendered, classed, and raced, and how this has changed over time.

-Everyday knowledge production in foreign policy
+Knowledge production in foreign policy

 Who makes foreign policy, and how?
-While attention often centres on high-profile state representatives, foreign policy is crafted by a wide range of actors: diplomats, civil servants, academics, civil society organisations, and others.
+While attention often centres on high-profile state representatives, foreign policy is crafted by a wide range of actors: diplomats, civil servants, academics, civil society organisations, think tanks, and others.

 My research explores how different actors engage in knowledge production on and in foreign policy, and how they do so in and through their everyday professional practices.